dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 #### Data size capabilities of the tools

-This table summarizes the data size capabilities of DuckDB, Pandas, and Spark *on NREL HPC (Kestrel) compute nodes,* which have 104 cores, 256 GB of memory, and 1.92 TB of local storage.
+This table summarizes the data size capabilities of DuckDB, pandas, and Spark *on NREL HPC (Kestrel) compute nodes,* which have 104 cores, 256 GB of memory, and 1.92 TB of local storage.

 | Dataset                  | Tool    | Number of Nodes | Able to Load and Count Data? | Able to Recreate Lefthand Side of Figure ES-1? | Example Partition that Can Be Loaded |
 | ------------------------ | ------- | --------------- | ---------------------------- | ---------------------------------------------- | ------------------------------------ |